poult-lab/daily-word/english_words_ learning.md

 [noun] an acceleration in the rate of economic growth. "an increase in how fast sth happens"

 [noun] {physics} "the rate at which the velocity (= speed in a particular direction) of an object changes"

-17.constant  [ˈkɒnstənt] [ˈkɑːnstənt]

-[adj] constant interruptions. "happening all the time or repeatedly"

-[adj] travelling at a constant speed of 50 m.p.h. "that does not change"

-[noun] "a number or quantity that does not vary" -variable [ˈveəriəbl]-